-Taking place from 21 to 26 April 2026 at Fiera Milano Rho, the event has long been regarded as the design industry’s equivalent of fashion week — a moment when brands, designers, and architects present the ideas that will shape interiors for years to come.
+Taking place from 21 to 26 April 2026 at Fiera Milano Rho, the event is widely regarded as the design industry’s equivalent of fashion week — a moment when brands, designers, and architects present ideas that will shape interiors in the years ahead.

-For Royal Interiors Singapore, Salone del Mobile is more than an exhibition.
-It is where the future of furniture begins.
+For Royal Interiors Singapore, Salone del Mobile is more than an exhibition — it is a key moment in understanding the evolving language of contemporary living.

 Milan as the Centre of Global Design

-Since its founding in 1961, Salone del Mobile has grown into the world’s most important platform for furniture, lighting, and interior innovation.
-Each edition brings together leading European brands alongside emerging designers, creating a dialogue between heritage craftsmanship and contemporary experimentation.
+Since its founding in 1961, Salone del Mobile has grown into a global platform for furniture, lighting, and interior innovation.
+Each edition brings together established European brands alongside emerging designers, creating a dialogue between heritage craftsmanship and contemporary experimentation.

-New collections are unveiled, materials are reinterpreted, and design philosophies evolve.
-For professionals across architecture, interiors, and retail, Milan offers a first look at the ideas that will influence residential and hospitality spaces globally.
+New collections are introduced, materials are reinterpreted, and design approaches continue to evolve.
+For professionals across architecture, interiors, and retail, Milan offers an early view of ideas that will influence both residential and hospitality spaces worldwide.

 The Brands Behind the Collections

-Many of the internationally recognised brands presented at Salone are also part of the Royal Interiors portfolio.
+Many of the internationally recognised brands presented during Milan Design Week are also part of the Royal Interiors portfolio.

-Brands such as Kartell, Cattelan Italia, Flou, Riva 1920, Vibia, and Zanotta are among the companies that regularly present new collections during the exhibition.
+Names such as Kartell, Cattelan Italia, Flou, Riva 1920, Vibia, and Zanotta are among those that regularly unveil new collections during the exhibition.

-For these brands, Salone represents an opportunity to showcase their latest research in materials, form, and craftsmanship.
+For these brands, Salone represents an opportunity to explore new directions in material, form, and craftsmanship — insights that often shape what eventually reaches homes in Singapore.

 Emerging Directions in Contemporary Furniture

-While each edition of Salone introduces hundreds of new pieces, several broader themes tend to emerge across collections.
+While each edition introduces a wide range of new pieces, several broader directions are beginning to emerge.

-Soft Architectural Forms are also becoming more prominent.
-Sofas, seating, and tables are increasingly defined by fluid curves and sculptural silhouettes, reflecting a growing interest in interiors that feel relaxed yet refined.
+Softer, architectural forms are becoming more prominent.
+Seating and tables are defined by fluid curves and sculptural silhouettes, reflecting a shift towards interiors that feel both relaxed and considered.

 From Milan to Singapore

-For Royal Interiors Singapore, the value of Salone del Mobile lies not only in the spectacle of the exhibition but in what follows.
+For Royal Interiors Singapore, the value of Salone del Mobile lies not only in the exhibition itself, but in what follows.

 Design directions presented in Milan often influence showroom collections worldwide.
-New materials, finishes, and product typologies gradually enter residential interiors, shaping how people furnish their homes.
+Materials, finishes, and product typologies gradually find their way into residential interiors, shaping how people live and furnish their spaces.

-Through ongoing relationships with European brands, Royal Interiors remains closely connected to this evolving design landscape.
+Through ongoing relationships with European brands, Royal Interiors remains closely connected to this evolving landscape — bringing global design perspectives into a local context.

 A Glimpse into the Future of Interiors

-Design fairs come and go, but Salone del Mobile remains the defining moment in the international furniture calendar.
+Salone del Mobile remains a defining moment in the international design calendar.

-It is where craftsmanship meets experimentation, where heritage brands reveal their next chapter, and where designers present ideas that challenge how we think about living spaces.
+It is where craftsmanship meets experimentation, and where brands and designers present ideas that continue to shape how we think about living spaces.

-For Royal Interiors, it is also a reminder that the future of design is always evolving — and that the most compelling interiors are shaped by the conversations happening across the global design community.
+For Royal Interiors, it serves as a reminder that design is constantly evolving — and that the most compelling interiors are shaped by an ongoing dialogue between tradition, innovation, and the way we live today.

 0 comments